andrew-ld/autowwwtest/README_BUILD.md

 ## Output

-Upon successful execution, the script will create a file named `autowwwleak.zip` in the current working directory (the project's root directory).
+Upon successful execution, the script will create a file named `autowwwtest.zip` in the current working directory (the project's root directory).
 This ZIP file contains the packaged add-on, ready for distribution or submission.